noelmcloughlin/airflow-component/README.md

 If other rabbit node is ready and able, join succeeds.

 If other node is not ready, the join fails.
-This is expected and can either be ignored on fresh installs:
+This is expected and can be ignored on fresh installs:

     [ERROR   ] Command '/usr/sbin/rabbitmqctl' failed with return code: 69
     [ERROR   ] stdout: Clustering node rabbit@worker02 with rabbit@worker01